skranz/skranz.github.com/_posts/2022-04-06-FindingEconomicArticles5.md

 [https://ejd.econ.mathematik.uni-ulm.de](https://ejd.econ.mathematik.uni-ulm.de)

 I just included a small new feature: one can specify search terms as an URL parameter.
 For example, assume you are interested in new reproducible articles on the topics `labor` and `climate change`.
-You could the bookmark this URL:
+You could then bookmark this URL:

 [https://ejd.econ.mathematik.uni-ulm.de?search=labor,"climate change"&sortby=date](https://ejd.econ.mathematik.uni-ulm.de?search=labor,"climate change"&sortby=date)